duongddinh/OS-research-lab/README.md

 # OS-research-lab
 Exploring kernel-level operating system design through simulation and machine learning.
 Focused on schedulers, memory management, and early experiments toward building a custom OS.

-This is an **ongoing research and learning project**, where I explore fundamental OS concepts through simulation, implement new ideas, and eventually work toward building a simple, custom operating system.
+This is an **ongoing research and learning project**, where I explore fundamental OS concepts through simulation, implement new ideas, and eventually work toward building a simple, custom operating system with my own programming language [apelang](https://github.com/duongddinh/apelang).

 ---